TUDelft-IN4303-2014/assignments/milestone2-analysis/day5.md

 ### Submission

-You need to submit your test project on Blackboard.
+You need to submit your MiniJava project with a pull request against branch `assignment5` on GitHub.
+Your GitHub repository contains a step-by-step procedure how to file such a request.
-As part of your submission, we ask you to provide a short paragraph explaining the organisation of your test project.
+As part of your submission, we ask you to provide a short paragraph explaining some choices you made in your implementation in `MiniJava/README.md`.
-The deadline for submission is October 23, 17:59.
+The deadline for submission is October 22, 17:59.

 ### Grading